 We have presented a way of characterizing the demand of mixed-criticality sporadic tasks using demand-bound functions.
 This characterization is based on the idea that we can use different relative deadlines for the tasks depending on the criticality mode of the system.
-We described an algorithm that tunes the relative deadlines of high-criticality tasks, and thereby shapes the demand characteristics of those tasks to the available supply of the platform.
+We described an algorithm that tunes the relative deadlines of tasks, and thereby shapes the demand characteristics of those tasks to the available supply of the platform.
 Experimental evaluation indicates that this approach is successful in practice.

 These results show that EDF-based scheduling can significantly outperform fixed-priority scheduling for mixedcriticality systems, mirroring the case for non-mixed criticality systems.
-We think this is important because we do not have to sacrifice robustness in case of overloads when using EDF.
+We think that this is important because it allows us to utilize the performance of EDF without sacrificing robustness in case of overloads.
 Often, EDF is quoted as being too unpredictable in case of overloads since it is practically impossible to predict which jobs will suffer the extra delays.
 This is not the case for mixed-criticality systems.
-In a mixed-criticality system, the designer can specify exactly which tasks are more important in an overload situation.
-We believe that this is an appropriate separation of concerns: the system designer specifies what constitutes an overload situation and which tasks must continue to function in such a situation, and the scheduler makes sure that the system behaves as specified while utilizing platform resources as efficiently as possible.
+In a mixedcriticality system, the designer can specify exactly which tasks are more important in an overload situation.
+We believe that this is an appropriate separation of concerns: the system designer specifies what constitutes an overload situation and which tasks must continue to function, and the scheduler makes sure that the system behaves as specified while utilizing platform resources as efficiently as possible.